learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Unity_UI.md

 1. UI Animation: WIth Unity UI Animation System, UI elements properties, such as position, scale, or color, can be modified over time.
 Check out the video [Master UI ANIMATIONS!](https://www.youtube.com/watch?v=YqMpVCPX2ls&list=PL1aAeF6bPTB5N-_01xjNIOg9_refqTxVv&index=16) for more vivid demonstrations.

 2. Integration with Game Development: As we mentioned above, you can attach C# scripts to UI elements!
 This enable the UI to respond to user input and integrate with the overall game logic.
+The most common example would be to attach a script for button UI element.
+[Button Click Events Unity C#](https://www.youtube.com/watch?v=woPW2_vuSXw)

+3. 3D objects on the Canvas: Another cool thing that Unity UI can achieve to to place 3D object onto the Canvas.
+Here is a quick tutorial for how to make this happend!
+[Placing 3D objects on a Unity canvas](https://www.youtube.com/watch?v=8yzpjkoE0YA)

 ## Additional resources
 [Unity Documentation](https://docs.unity3d.com/560/Documentation/Manual/UISystem.html ): You definitely checkout official documentation of Unity UI for usage!